Six Step Decision

 There are various 6 step decision making processes described and usually the steps are very similar, only the wording is different.

-Six step decision making processes have been utilised extensively in organizations.
+Six step decision making processes have been utilized extensively in organizations.
 Traditional ethical decision making models can be incredibly complex.
 They have been simplified to a six step decision making process so that employees can be empowered to make decisions appropriate to their rank and responsibility.

 It is also commonly used in schools to teach children how to make decisions.